Banana & Peanut Butter Granola

 Does anyone else make springtime resolutions?
 The promise of warmer weather always gives me a boost of energy, and I find myself motivated to eat better, get active, and spend more time outdoors.

 Spring is also the perfect time to experiment in the kitchen.
 It feels natural to move away from heavy, hearty, and hot dishes of winter and toward meals that are lighter.

 I think most of us go through a banana and peanut butter phase sometime in life.
 Just like Elvis.
 This granola recipe combines this classic flavor combination in the most indulgent way.

 This granola is rich and delicious – and can almost pass for a dessert.
 If you’re trying to keep it light, sprinkle a small amount on top of yogurt.
-But if you’re hungry and in the mood for something substantial, pour yourself a big bowl and savor each bite.
+But if you’re hungry and in the mood for something substantial, pour yourself a big bowl with your milk of choice and savor each bite.

 The best part?
-One batch of granola costs right around $4 to make.
+One batch of granola costs right around $4.00 to make.
 Ounce for ounce, this granola is cheaper than most grocery store granola.
 And can I just say – it’s much, much better too!

-1/2 cup peanut butter (creamy or chunky)
+- 1/2 cup peanut butter (creamy or chunky)

-1/2 cup honey
+- 1/2 cup honey

-1/3 cup coconut oil
+- 1/3 cup coconut oil

-3 1/2 cups quick cooking oats
+- 3 1/2 cups quick cooking oats

-1/3 cup ground flax seed
+- 1/3 cup ground flax seed

-1/4 cup sliced almonds
+- 1/4 cup sliced almonds

-3/4 cup banana chips
+- 3/4 cup banana chips

+- Preheat oven to 350F.
+Spray a 15x10x1 inch baking sheet with cooking spray.
 Place peanut butter, honey, and coconut oil in a microwave safe bowl and heat in 30-second increments, or until peanut butter is melted.
 Add oats and flax seed.
 Mix well so the oats are evenly coated.
 Spread on the baking sheet.